Matra Enthusiasts Club UK

 The batteries are also slightly more powerful these days.
 The original battery

-was rated at 265 CCA (cold cranking amps) whilst the newer ones are up to 360 CCA
+was rated at 265 CCA (cold cranking amps) and 35-40 Ahr whilst the newer ones are

-Then simply shorten the positive lead and fit the 048 battery.
-Whilst shortening
+replace the original.
+Then simply shorten the positive lead and fit the 048

-Another possibility is an 053 battery, which is very similar to the 048 but does
+Other possibilities are the 053 or 154 battery, which are very similar to the 048

-not have the hold down strips along the base of the casing, which the original
+but do not have the hold down strips along the base of the casing, which the

-hold-down brackets clamp on.
-As the 053 battery does not have these ridges so
+original hold-down brackets clamp on.
+As these batteries do not have these ridges

-you will need to devise another method to clamp it down.
+so you will need to devise another method to secure them.
 One suggestion is the

 'L' shaped strip along the top edge and two hooked rods to clamp it, like you